 6.41.1 Applicability to language

 The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 applies to Python, which supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
 Multiple inheritance is also supported.
-Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood. not fully understood.
+Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

+Inheritance is a very powerful part of Object Oriented Programming (OOP).
+Python supports single inheritance, multilevel inheritance, and unlike many other OOP languages, it also supports multiple inheritance.
+Multiple inheritance can yield unexpected results if Python’s methodology for implementing it is not fully understood.
 For example, the output of the sample code below is “Class B” even though class A comes first in the inheritance statement class C(A,B).
 Interestingly, the result would remain unchanged even if this statement had the superclasses switched to C(B,A).
 The reason for this is that the __init__ constructor for class C first calls the class A constructor (A.__init__(self)) giving id the value of “Class A”, but then id is overwritten with the value of “Class B” when the class B constructor (B.__init__(self)) is called after it.
 In this scenario, the inheritance tree is completely dependent on the order of these __init__() call statements.

 class A: def __init__(self): self.id = 'Class A' def getId(self): return self.id class B: def __init__(self): self.id = 'Class B' def getId(self): return self.id class C(A, B): def __init__(self): A.__init__(self) B.__init__(self) def getId(self): return self.id c = C() print(c.getId()) # => Class B